Every spring thousands of garter snakes start to emerge from their dens near a small Manitoba town called Narcisse.

 Good to know:

 Think of it like a hike – dress appropriately, bring a wagon or stroller for young ones and a picnic or snacks.
+You will be in full sun along the way so consider a hat and sunscreen.
 It can get very busy in the spring so don’t be surprised to find a full parking lot on the weekends in during peak spring viewing times.
 You may have to park alongside the highway in this case so remember to be safe and have a plan to wrangle your kids.

 If you are driving from Winnipeg there are stores and stops along the way in some of the towns.
-If you go in later May, there is a cute little park Norris Lake Provincial Park, that might make a pretty picnic spot!
+If you go in later May, there is a cute little park Norris Lake Provincial Park, that makes a great stop to picnic, let the kids roam a bit and have a bathroom break (outhouses).
+Take the boat launch loop (right) and you will loop around to parking right at the beach in front of the lake.
+Teulon Elementary also has a great playground area where the kids can run and an ice cream shop is nearby.

 It’s about one hour and twenty five minutes to drive from Winnipeg on Highway 17 which branches off of Highway 7 at Teulon.